 Take choosing Fall pies, for example.
 Are you a pecan pie person or a pumpkin pie person?
 (Whoa, try saying that three times fast!)
 I love both types of these classic Thanksgiving pies and have a hard time choosing between the two.

-A Pecan Praline Pumpkin Pie recipe is made of three basic parts: a graham cracker crust, a pumpkin custard filling, and a pecan praline topping.
+A pecan pumpkin pie recipe is made of three basic parts: a graham cracker crust, the pumpkin custard filling, and the pecan praline topping.

-The ingredients for the pumpkin pie filling are standard: pumpkin purée (not pumpkin pie filling), brown sugar, heavy cream, milk, eggs, vanilla, salt, and warm baking spices like cinnamon, ginger, nutmeg, and cloves.
+Spices: Use warm baking spices like cinnamon, ginger, nutmeg, and cloves.
 A pinch of black pepper is included in the custard to add a little “zing” of heat.
 Don’t worry, it’s subtle but effective.

-How to make Pecan Pumpkin Pie
+How to make Pumpkin Pecan Pie

 Step 1: Make the pie crust